NikooneX/rsschool-cv/cv.md

 # **ABOUT MYSELF**

 I have worked as an engineer for the last 17 years.
 During this time, I went from an ordinary mechanical engineer to a co-founder of my own company.
 Thanks to the craving for knowledge, I thoroughly understood how complex gas and diesel generator sets work.
-I learned how to repair them, diagnostics them, and later performed installation supervision and commissioning of new equipment [Caterpillar](https://www.youtube.com/watch?v=pwzOxDD730c).<br>
+I learned how to repair them, diagnostics them, and later performed installation supervision and commissioning of new equipment [Caterpillar](https://www.youtube.com/watch?v=pwzOxDD730c)

 For the last 4 years I have been working in my own company.
 We manufactured, installed and commissioned [control systems](https://www.youtube.com/watch?v=iGLluRhZfn4) for gas and diesel generator sets.
-As I worked, I increasingly wanted to learn how computer programs are created and run the "iron" (hardware).<br>
+As I worked, I increasingly wanted to learn how computer programs are created and run the "iron" (hardware)

 I am currently studying IT.
 While studying Python, I liked to solve varying complexity problems with the help of logic and knowledge of syntax.
-Now studying the front-end, I like to see the result of my work.<br>
+Now studying the front-end, I like to see the result of my work

 I know that my ability to learn and technical mind will help me become a professional developer.

 ---